cilium/cilium/Documentation/policy/troubleshooting.rst

 with the data from ``cilium policy get``. ``cilium endpoint get`` will list the labels of each rule that applies to an endpoint.
 The list of labels can be passed to ``cilium policy get`` to show that exact source policy.
-Note that rules that have no labels cannot be fetched alone (a no label ``cililum policy get`` returns the complete policy on the node).
+Note that rules that have no labels cannot be fetched alone (a no label ``cilium policy get`` returns the complete policy on the node).
 Rules with the same labels will be returned together.